North Sulawesi Tenggara – Indonesia

 Ecovolunteering in Indonesia

-Naturevolution partners with local organizations to carry out its projects.
+Naturevolution also partners with other local organizations to carry out its projects.
 On the protection of coral reefs, we work with Toli Toli Giant Clam Conservation, a marine conservation organization that has been involved locally for about ten years.
-Concerning the Matarombeo massif, we have initiated a collaboration with the association Komunitas Teras.
-Finally, in late 2019, we created Naturevolution Indonesia which now carries all of oour projects including our Refuse Plastic project.
+For the karsts of Sulawesi Tenggara, we are developing a collaboration with the Komunitas Teras association.

 The expeditions

-After a first exploration in 2012, Evrard Wendenbaum led a preliminary scientific expedition in 2014 to the foothills of the Matarombeo massif.
-We plan to conduct a new series of expeditions in this region to justify our proposal for a protected area.
+After an initial exploration in 2012 and a scientific prospecting expedition in 2014 in the foothills of the Matarombeo massif, we’ve made numerous other forays into the region’s karsts and islands.
+We plan to carry out a new series of expeditions to justify our proposal for protected area status.

 First scientific expedition in the karstic massif of Matarombeo, on the island of Sulawesi